0333 241 9900

 Initially, the cut off for this was 5 April 2023, after which you would only be able to purchase credits for the last six years again.
 Missing this deadline could have meant that you were no longer able to buy the credits you needed to meet the 35-year threshold, potentially seeing you miss out on valuable income in retirement.

-Fortunately, the government extended the deadline until 31 July 2023.
-This is excellent news if you have not already topped up your NICs and have gaps between 2006 and now, but you must do it soon to avoid missing the deadline again.
+Fortunately, the government extended the deadline to 4th April 2025.
+This is excellent news if you have not already topped up your NICs and have gaps between 2006 and now, but it’s a good idea to review your NI record sooner rather than later.

 According to MoneyHelper, it costs £907.40 for one year’s NICs credit in the 2023/2024 tax year for class 3 contributions.
 They also calculate that each additional qualifying year that you pay for could translate to an extra £302.64 a year in State Pension payments.
 You effectively get your money back after three years of receiving the State Pension, and after 6 years you would have doubled your money.